-- Steps several metres to the side, and away from the priest. - Repositions the face covering. - Returns to their seat via a different pathway. γ.
-Singing Singing is permitted.
-Group singing is safest when the following measures are applied: - singing outside or in a well-ventilated room (with windows open); - physical distancing of at least 2 metres between each person while singing; - short performances (of less than an hour); - wearing a fitted face covering when singing indoors; - singing softly.
+Singing is permitted.
+Group singing is safest when the following measures are applied:

+singing outside or in a well-ventilated room (with windows open);

+physical distancing of at least 2 metres between each person while singing; short performances (of less than an hour); maintain the wearing a fitted face covering when singing indoors - cantors and choirs may remove their face coverings, but must maintain the required distancing; singing softly.
 Fans, free standing or ceiling, are not recommended for use in enclosed indoor spaces for singing.
 Performers should be 5 meters from the audience where practical.
-Private Places of worship are open for private worship, for example Worship individual prayer.
-There is no specific limit on numbers or time for private prayer, but all distancing, hygiene and density quotients must be met.
+Private Worship Places of worship are open for private worship, for example individual prayer.
+There is no specific limit on, or time for private prayer, but all distancing, hygiene and density quotients must be met and face coverings must be worn.
 This should form part of the COVIDsafe plan.
+Note record keeping requirements below.
 Record Keeping Faith organisations must keep a record of all attendees and visitors who attend the place of worship for longer than 15 minutes, including first name, contact number, date and time of visit and areas of the workplace or place of worship visited.
 These records must be kept for at least 28 days.
 Faith organisations must keep records to show compliance with directions in force including all logs created during the time of directions being in force such as work premises rosters, time and attendance records and payroll data.
 A place of worship hosting a wedding, funeral or religious gathering that is applying the two square metre rule must use electronic record keeping.
 Otherwise, the four square metre rule applies.
 The Victorian Government has a free QR code service available or pleas be in contact with CAM IT for other solutions.
 If not using electronic record keeping, manual record keeping is required.
 Signage Where a place of worship has a publicly accessible space, faith organisations must display signage at each public entry to each indoor and outdoor space, indicating maximum capacity, COVIDSafe hygiene and physical distancing requirements.
+Cleaning Faith organisations should ensure shared spaces and public spaces are cleaned with disinfectant regularly, with high touch surfaces cleaned twice each day.
+Shared equipment should be cleaned between uses.